elenasacristan/m-latte/README.md

 # Professional website for Musica Latte

-Website build with Django, Django REST framework and ReactJS
+Website built with Django, Django REST framework and ReactJS